 Members of the Ixiolirion genus can be grown as either hardy bulbs or annuals in the garden.

-They reach from 30 to 40 cm in height and carry delightful funnel shaped flowers of blue.
+They reach from 30 to 40 cm (12 to 16 inches) in height and carry delightful funnel shaped flowers of blue.

 Their size makes them good plants for rock gardens use to fill in the gaps of dry stone walls.

 Some of the common names for Ixiolirion include Tartar Lily, Siberian Lily and Lily of the Altai.

 Ixiolirion Plant by Knoxilla.

 Common Names: Mountain Lily, Siberian Lily, Tartar Lily, Lily of the Altai

 Life Cycle: Hardy bulb commonly grown as an annual by gardeners.

 Height: 15 to 20 inches (38 to 50 cm).